dninomiya/use-toc/README.md

 | `containerId`    | string | The ID of the container element. (for `overflow: scroll`)     |                  | No       |
 | `targetSelectors`| string | CSS selectors for target elements.   | 'h1, h2, h3, h4, h5, h6' | No |

+## Contribute

+If you have any bugs, improvements, or ideas, feel free to open an issue or submit a pull request!